Eastern Bloc: Heavy industry emphasis

-According to the official propaganda in the Soviet Union, there was unprecedented affordability of housing, health care and education.
+According to Soviet state statistics and period reports, the era saw widespread access to free housing, health care, and higher education, with housing rents averaging under 3% of family income.
 Apartment rent on average amounted to only 1 percent of the family budget, a figure which reached 4 percent when municipal services are factored in.
 Tram tickets were 20 kopecks, and a loaf of bread was 15 kopecks.
 The average monthly salary of an engineer was 140–160 rubles.

 The Soviet Union made major progress in developing the country's consumer goods sector.
 In 1970, the USSR produced 679 million pairs of leather footwear, compared to 534 million for the United States.
 Czechoslovakia, which had the world's highest per-capita production of shoes, exported a significant portion of its shoe production to other countries.

 According to official statistics, the rising standard of living under socialism led to a steady decrease in the workday and an increase in leisure.
 In 1974, the average workweek for Soviet industrial workers was 40 hours.
 Paid vacations in 1968 reached a minimum of 15 workdays.
 In the mid-1970s the number of free days per year-days off, holidays and vacations was 128–130, almost double the figure from the previous ten years.

 Because of the lack of market signals in such economies, they experienced mis-development by central planners resulting in those countries following a path of extensive (large mobilisation of inefficiently used capital, labor, energy and raw material inputs) rather than intensive (efficient resource use) development to attempt to achieve quick growth.
 The Eastern Bloc countries were required to follow the Soviet model overemphasising heavy industry at the expense of light industry and other sectors.

 Since that model involved the prodigal exploitation of natural and other resources, it has been described as a kind of "slash and burn" modality.
 While the Soviet system strove for a dictatorship of the proletariat, there was little existing proletariat in many eastern European countries, such that to create one, heavy industry needed to be built.
 Each system shared the distinctive themes of state-directed economies, including poorly defined property rights, a lack of market clearing prices and overblown or distorted productive capacities in comparison with corresponding market economies.